leanking/hyper-risk-js/deploy.md

      - Use the `--skipLibCheck` flag with the TypeScript compiler
      - Temporarily rename problematic test files during the build process
      - For test files with errors, consider adding `// @ts-ignore` comments or fixing the issues
+   - For specific errors:
+     - Express router type errors: Add `// @ts-ignore` comments above the problematic route handlers
+     - Test file errors: Temporarily modify test files during the build process
+     - If all else fails, try using the simplified build script (`render-build-simple.sh`) which uses more aggressive error suppression

 4. **Runtime Errors**:
    - Check the logs in the Render dashboard